hyweljohnllewellyn/hywelme/_posts/2016-03-06-drupal-8-sub-themes-and-stylesheets.md

 This was quite good..... but....

-## Drupal 8 Shortcoming - Standard Support for Basic HTML 5 Elements - <audio>
+## Drupal 8 Shortcoming - Standard Support for Basic HTML 5 Elements <audio>

-I came across a shortcoming with the Drupal 8 that I cannot resolve.  http://www.hartleyvoices.co.uk is a live music events agency and so there is a need to support audio / mp3.
+I came across a shortcoming with the Drupal 8 that I cannot resolve.
+[Hartley Voices](http://www.hartleyvoices.co.uk) is a live music events agency and so there is a need to support audio / mp3.

 Currently, the Hartley Voices site is running a version of the Yahoo Media Player that I customised to use since Yahoo ended support of it's media player.
 Details of how I use the [Yahoo Media Player at my Git Page](https://github.com/hyweljohnllewellyn/yahoomediaplayer).
 The simplicity and minimalism is I feel still unsurpassed.